ImAshokDev/RN-Task1/README.md

 ##### Change Passowrd

-- Can be change passowrd of current login user's
+- Can be change password of current login user